jahudka/http-sessions/docs/theoretical-reading/01-general.md

 ## Concurrent requests and session locking

-To prevent race conditions when handling concurrent request with the same session ID, starting a session with a defined session ID will acquire an exclusive lock on that ID.
+To prevent race conditions when handling concurrent requests with the same session ID, starting a session with a defined session ID will acquire an exclusive lock on that ID.
 This could create a bottleneck, especially with `autoStart: true`.
 Sessions are automatically closed